NCAA to look into holding both Final Fours in same city

 “If both committees agree that the recommendation of having both Final Fours in the same city is the best option, we are committed to seeing that it will be executed with comprehensive planning,” he said.

-Coaches are split on the idea.
+Coaches are not keen on the idea.
 The Women’s Basketball Coaches Association did a survey of its coaches last month on the recommendations in the report and only 55% were in favor of a combined Final Four.
-The Associated Press obtained a copy of the survey results, which included participation from 345 of 356 WBCA members.
+The Associated Press obtained a copy of the survey results, which included participaation from 345 of 356 WBCA members.

-Stanford coach Tara VanDerveer said she supported exploring the idea if it is done correctly.

-“If they have the hotels correctly with both number one seeds staying in the same place and the facilities right, I think it’s doable,” she said.
-“I don’t think you could say you’re going to do it and not work at it.
-You have to iron out the details.”

-VanDerveer also said she has no issue if the women’s Final Four is played in a basketball arena in the city while the men’s game is played in a much larger dome.

-“I think we should recognize that the sports are in two different places,” she said.
-“Do what’s best for growing women’s basketball.
-Women’s basketball is not where men’s basketball is because we started later and haven’t been promoted as heavily.
-We have catching up to do.
-You’re in an 18-20,000 seat arena we can fill it up.
-I don’t know we’re selling out the dome yet.”

-Most of the other ideas suggested by the report had over 90% approval from the coaches in the WBCA survey.
+Most of the other ideas suggested by the report had over 90% approval from the coaches.

+The Final Fours from 2027-31 for both tournaments will be announced next fall.

 The NCAA also announced Wednesday that the national office will start from scratch in determining budgeting expenses for the two tournament staffs instead of adjusting the budgets from the previous fiscal year.
-This move will help show where differences occur and potentially increase chances for equitable spending and cross-promotion.
+This move will help show where differences occur in the two tournaments and potentially increase chances for equitable spending and cross-promotion.

-WBCA Executive Director Danielle Donehew said it was encouraging “to see real movement by the NCAA in addressing the gender equity concerns.”

-“We look forward to many more such announcements in the weeks and months ahead,” she said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.